VCIP-RGBD/DFormer/README.md

 ## 1. 🌟  NEWS

-- [2025/09/19] Our OmniSegmentor has been accepted by Neurips 2025, the paper and code are coming soon.
+- [2025/09/19] Our OmniSegmentor has been accepted by Neurips 2025, the code are coming soon.
 - [2025/04/08] The code of DFormerv2 is available.
 - [2025/03/09] Our DFormerv2 has been accpeted by CVPR 2025.
 - [2025/02/19] The jittor implementation of DFormer is avaiable at [Jittor-Version](https://github.com/VCIP-RGBD/DFormer-Jittor).